 Chief Storyteller & Lead Designer at Story Tonic | Department Chair for Full Sail UniversityRobin Koman is a game designer, educator, and author who runs the Game Design Master of Science program at Full Sail University in Winter Park, FL.
-Robin is also the co-founder, Chief Storyteller, and Lead Game Designer at Story Tonic, a new indie game studio that focuses upon storytelling as a means to make the world a better place.
+Robin is also the co-founder, Chief Storyteller, and Lead Game Designer at Story Tonic, an indie game studio that focuses upon storytelling as a means to make the world a better place.
 As a freelance game designer, Robin Koman has worked with clients such as Phillips Electronics and NASA, focusing on games for education, testing, and advertising.
 As an educator, Robin has more than a decade of experience teaching undergraduate and graduate level coursework in a variety of subjects, including Game Design.
 Robin’s areas of focus in the game industry are narrative design, diversity, accessibility, and the Games for Change movement.
-She’s given multiple talks around the South East on the topics of Gender and Game Design, Creative Writing for Games, Storytelling for Games, and Mythological Influences on Game Storytelling.
-Robin has published in The Chicago Tribune, Game Career Guide, Vestal Review, Duende, and 3Elements Review, amongst others.
+She’s given multiple talks around the South East on the topics of Gender and Game Design, Creative Writing for Games, Storytelling for Games, and Mythological Influences on Game Storytelling, and is a past ECGC speaker.
+Robin has published in The Chicago Tribune, Game Career Guide, Vestal Review, Duende, and 3Elements Review, among others.

 East Tennessee State University’s department of Digital Media is currently working with the Gray Fossil Site, Dr. Chris Widga, and a small group of upper division Digital Media students to establish a virtual reality exhibit at the Gray Fossil Site and Museum.